 Creating a new Rust project

-If you have already installed Rust before starting this project, make sure you run rustup update so your current installation is compatible.
+If you have already installed Rust before starting this project, run rustup update so your current installation is compatible.
 To begin, create a new Rust application by running this command:

 Locate the file src/main.rs and replace its content with this code: